AdguardTeam/LegalDocs/adguard-vpn.com/privacy/mac.html.md

 ### Technical and interaction data

-Users are also asked upon first launch if they consent to send technical and interaction data.
+Upon first launch, users are also asked if they consent to send technical and interaction data, disabled by default.
 If they agree, the following anonymized data is sent:

-- App name
-- App version
-- App language
-- App configuration: enabled features, Kill Switch status
+- App configuration (enabled features, license and app status, etc.)
-- App theme
-- App type (VPN_MAC)
-- Exclusion mode
-- License type and status
-- Login status
-- Statistics and cohort ID
-- User interactions: tab switches, taskbar clicks, and location connection/disconnection
-- Time since first app launch
-- Device information: type, screen size, language, platform, and OS version
+- Device information (brand name, type, screen size, language, etc.)
-- User agent: device brand and model, name, version, and system architecture
+- User interactions (names of visited screens and events like button clicks, etc.)

 Submitting this information is entirely optional — if you choose not to consent, no data will be transmitted.
 You may disable or withdraw your consent at any time.